Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: Methodology

 \subsection{Evaluation Metrics and Efficiency Analysis}

-All models are evaluated on a held-out test set using standard metrics for \emph{multi-label} and \emph{hierarchical} classification, which are widely adopted in the literature \citep{TsoumakasKatakis2007,SillaFreitas2011} and commonly used in large-scale patent classification tasks.

-Let $\mathcal{C}$ denote the set of CPC subclasses.
-For each patent $i$, let $Y_i \subseteq \mathcal{C}$ be the set of ground-truth labels and $\hat{Y}_i \subseteq \mathcal{C}$ the predicted label set after thresholding (or top-$k$ selection, when specified).
-True positives (TP), false positives (FP), and false negatives (FN) are computed by aggregating predictions across all patents and labels.

-We report both micro- and macro-averaged precision, recall, and F1 scores.
-Micro-averaged metrics pool all label decisions across the test set and are therefore dominated by performance on frequent subclasses:

-Macro-averaged metrics compute precision, recall, and F1 independently for each subclass and then average across labels, assigning equal weight to frequent and rare subclasses.
-Let $\mathrm{TP}_c$, $\mathrm{FP}_c$, and $\mathrm{FN}_c$ denote the per-label counts.
-The macro-F1 score is defined as
+Models are evaluated using standard metrics for hierarchical multi-label classification~\citep{TsoumakasKatakis2007,SillaFreitas2011}.
+For each patent, let $Y_i$ denote the set of ground-truth CPC subclasses and $\hat{Y}_i$ the predicted label set.
+We report micro- and macro-averaged precision, recall, and F1 scores at the CPC subclass level.
+Micro-averaged metrics aggregate all predictions across the dataset and are therefore dominated by frequent subclasses, while macro-averaged metrics compute scores independently for each subclass and then average across labels, assigning equal weight to frequent and rare categories.

-To account for the hierarchical structure of the CPC taxonomy, we additionally report hierarchy-aware precision, recall, and F1 scores based on label expansion.
-Each label is augmented with its ancestors in the CPC hierarchy.
-Let $\mathrm{anc}(c)$ denote the set of ancestors of label $c$ (including $c$ itself), and define the expanded label sets:
+To account for the hierarchical structure of the CPC taxonomy, we additionally report hierarchy-aware precision, recall, and F1 scores computed by augmenting each label with its ancestors in the CPC hierarchy~\citep{SillaFreitas2011}.